 The WishBone is the system bus of the target system.
 For the debug system to work correctly, the WishBone must be connected to each memory which contains code or data used by the program to be debugged, and each memory must appear to the debug unit at the same address it appears to the OR1200.
 The hardware debug module (adv_dbg_if) must also be connected to the WishBone bus, along with any peripherals you wish to access via the debug system.
-Note that the hardware debug module is a WishBone 'master', and must be connected to a WishBone master interface.
+Note that the hardware debug module is a WishBone 'initiator', and must be connected to a WishBone initiator interface.
+The JTAG Serial Port, if enabled, will also be connected to the WishBone bus, as a 'target' device using the same register interface as a 16550 UART (with some exceptions - see the adv_dbg_if documentation for details).